HHS/simpler-grants-gov/documentation/decisions/adr/0004-api-framework.md

   - Longest running and most popular python framework in consideration
 - **Cons**
   - Monolithic style, steep learning curve, and large codebase make it difficult for collaborators
-  - Assumes both front and backend are included in the monolith application
+  - Assumes both front end and back end are included in the monolith application

 ## Links <!-- OPTIONAL -\->